Music copyright infringement in China: Current lawsuits

 On April 7, 2007, Beijing's No. 1 Intermediate People's Court made the decision to allow suits to be brought against two of China's leading search engines, Baidu and Sogou.
 Sogou is the music service of the Web portal Sohu.
 The International Federation of the Phonographic Industry will represent Universal Music, Sony BMG Music Entertainment (Hong Kong) and Warner Music Hong Kong in a suit against Baidu.
 Gold Label Entertainment Ltd., backed by EMI Group Ltd., is also bringing a suit against Sogou as well.

 The music-industry lawsuits claim $9 million in damages against Baidu and $7.5 million against Sogou.
 The lawsuit against Baidu is based on 127 copyright music tracks, which are just a small representative sample of the wider infringement.
 They seek the maximum statutory compensation under Chinese law of $71,000 per track, or about $9 million total.
 A victory for the plaintiffs could set a precedent in not only China but worldwide when it comes to "deep-linking" files online.

-“Baidu is China’s largest violator of music copyrights, generating huge revenue by deliberately providing access to illegal content,” John Kennedy, Chairman and Chief Executive of IFPI, said in a statement in April.
-“The scale of what it is doing can be summed up by the fact that if the courts were to rule that Baidu should pay maximum statutory damages for all the infringing tracks available through its service it would have to pay many billions of dollars in compensation.
-That would be an enormous but appropriate price to pay for a company that is failing to take what are quite simple steps to respect the rights of artists and record companies and protect the content of IFPI’s members.”

 As record industry numbers have fallen, Baidu's revenue doubled in 2007 to $239 million, which comes mostly from online advertising.